casanet/casanet-server/backend/README.md

 In `casanet.json` file you can edit the configuration of a few stuff.

+#### Password hash salt
+set `SALT_KEYS` env var for salt sessions hash. otherways the salt will generate randomly on runtime, and in next running, all sessions will be invalid.

 #### Default user:
 You can edit any property of the default user.